ImpulseDAO/Vara-Arena/README.md

   sqd run .
   docker ps -a
   ```
+* Troubleshooting: If you get the following error `FATAL sqd:processor TypeError [ERR_INVALID_URL]: Invalid URL` when running the Subsquid project locally with the above commands, then it is likely unable to read the Subsquid secret that has been set with `sqd secrets:set RPC_ENDPOINT`.
+Try removing that secret with `sqd secrets rm RPC_ENDPOINT` and try carefully adding it again.
+If that does not work then try hard-coding the URL `RPC_ENDPOINT: "wss://testnet-archive.vara.network"` in indexer/squid.yaml to see if that works.
 * Troubleshooting: If you get an error `Error: connect ECONNREFUSED ::1:23798` then try stopping and removing the indexer Docker container by running `docker stop indexer-db-1 && docker rm indexer-db-1`, then try re-running the above commands again.
 If that still doesn't work, then try modifying the indexer/docker-composer.yml file before stopping and removing the indexer Docker container and re-running the above commands as follows:
   * Add `PGUSER: postgres`
   * Change `"${DB_PORT}:5432"` to `"127.0.0.1:${DB_PORT}:5432"`